nhn/tui.grid/packages/toast-ui.vue-grid/docs/getting-started.md

 ### Load

-You can use Toast UI Grid for Vue as moudule format or namespace.
+You can use Toast UI Grid for Vue as module format or namespace.
 Also you can use Single File Component (SFC of Vue).
 When using module format and SFC, you should load `tui-grid.css` in the script.

-* Using Ecmascript module
+* Using EcmaScript module

     ```js
     import 'tui-grid/dist/tui-grid.css'